-The Department of Information Technology and Computing Services incurred expenditure totalling \$10.1 million in 2017 against a revised budget of \$18.4 million resulting in savings of \$8.3 million or 45%.
+The Department of Information Technology and Computing Services incurred expenditure totalling \$10.1 million in 2017 against a revised budget of \$18.4 million resulted in the savings of \$8.3 million or 45percent.

 Details of expenditure against the revised budget are provided in Table 16A.2.